fredericaltorres/DotNetAutoInstaller/Readme.markdown

         }

 # Road map
-- Deploy assemblies dependencies in a non local folder
+- Deploy assemblies dependencies in a non local folder if requested programmatically or if no write access locally.
-- Detect execution on the Desktop.
-Warn user.
 - Do not deploy assemblies locally if the application is executing from the Desktop.
 - Support NT Service with auto registration on the first execution.